george-hawkins/japanese/README.md

 > **Update 2:**
 >
 > I looked to see if all the stores I'd looked at used the same reasonable resolution for Kaiju No. 8.
-Surprisingly, the answer is no. Kobo, Honto and BookWalker all used a page width of 1304 pixels (i.e. around 300dpi), while BookLive used 1078 pixels and Amazon used 720 pixels.
+Surprisingly, the answer is no. Kobo, Honto and BookWalker all used a page width of 1304 pixels (i.e. around 300dpi), while BookLive used 1078 pixels and Amazon used just 720 pixels.
 >
 > * Amazon: 720
 > * BookLive: 1078